for my business

 Ensure you have insurance good and proper

-Speak to your broker or contact us on 0860 444 444 if you have any questions about comprehensive car insurance.
-Remember: if you’re an existing Santam client, you can add policies and make any changes to your cover right here on the Santam client site.
+Speak to your intermediary or contact us on 0860 444 444 if you have any questions about comprehensive car insurance.
+Remember: if you’re an existing Santam client, you can add policies and make any changes on the Santam client portal.